Mregussek/MAREngine-docs/references/classes-graphics/renderpipeline.rst

 +----------------------------------------------------------------------------------------------------------------------------+

 Method submits :ref:`Texture2DComponent<class_Texture2DComponent>` to RenderPipeline. ``entityIndex`` is a value returned by :ref:`submitRenderable<class_method_RenderPipeline_submitRenderable>` .
-It also pushes 1 to sampler types, which means we have submitted texture 2D.
+It also pushes 1 to sampler types, which means we have submitted a 2D texture .
 Returns ``colorIndex`` that must be assigned to entity's :ref:`RenderPipelineComponent<class_RenderPipelineComponent>` .

 .. _class_method_RenderPipeline_submitCubemap: